tdcosim/TDcoSim/README.md

 ```
    tdcosim dashboard -o ".\dashboard\vizsample"
 ```
+(comment: vizsample now not in \dashboard, suggest to guide to "Using data visualization and analytics" section)

+(comment: the viz and analytics section has been updated in recent discussions, do wewant to have an updated version for both Userguide and TDcosim paper?)

 Detailed documentation on running a co-simulation may be found within the [user guide](https://github.com/tdcosim/TDcoSim/blob/v2_test/docs/user_guide/user_guide_getting_started.md).
 Additional examples are available [here](https://github.com/tdcosim/TDcoSim/tree/v2_test/docs/user_guide/examples).

 ## Package details